QubitProducts/bapistrano/README.md

 ## What does this do exactly?

-Bap considers two types of branches.
+Bap considers there to be two types of branches.
 Release branches and feature branches.
 The default release branch is `master`, but you could set it to `["stable"]` or `["master", "beta", "alpha"]` or `["master", "next"]`.
 All branches that are not release branches are considered to be feature branches.

 Consider you have the following release branches - master and next, and the following feature branches - fix-bug, improve-search.
-After executing `bap upload` in each branch, the structure that `bap` would create on s3 would look something like this:
+After executing `bap release` in each branch, the structure that `bap` would create on s3 would look something like this:

 ```
   bap-bucket
     app-name
       master
-        current # file containing 20160506225500-commit4
+        current # file containing 2016-05-06T225500-commit4
         releases
-          20160405225500-commit1
-          20160506225500-commit4
-        shared
+          2016-04-05T225500-commit1
+          2016-05-06T225500-commit4
+        uploads
+          2016-04-05T225500-commit1
+          2016-05-06T225500-commit3
+          2016-05-06T225500-commit4
       next
-        current # file containing 20160517225500-commit7
+        current # file containing 2016-05-17T225500-commit7
         releases
-          20160415225500-commit3
-          20160515225500-commit7
-          20160517225500-commit8
-        shared
+          2016-04-15T225500-commit3
+          2016-05-15T225500-commit7
+          2016-05-17T225500-commit8
+        uploads
+          2016-04-15T225500-commit3
+          2016-05-15T225500-commit5
+          2016-05-15T225500-commit7
+          2016-05-17T225500-commit8
+          2016-05-17T225500-commit9
       fix-bug
-        current # file containing 20160518225500-commit10
+        current # file containing 2016-05-18T225500-commit10
         releases
-          20160518225500-commit10
-        shared
+          2016-05-18T225500-commit10
       improve-search
-        current # file containing 20160518225500-commit12
+        current # file containing 2016-05-18T225500-commit12
         releases
-          20160518225500-commit12
-        shared
+          2016-05-18T225500-commit12
 ```

 Bap has 3 commands for deploying `upload`, `release` and `rollback`.

 - `upload` - runs `npm run build`, uploads the contents of the project to s3.
-In case it's a feature branch, it also automatically executes the `release` task as well.
+For feature branches, it directly uploads the release to `releases` directory, immediately updates the `current` pointer and cleans up.
+For release branches, it only uploads the code to `uploads` directory and doesn't touch the `releases` dir.
-- `release` - checks what the latest commit for the current branch is and updates the `current` pointer for this branch to point to the latest upload matching that commit.
-In case the commit in question is not fully uploaded to s3, `upload` is executed first.
+- `release` - updates the `current` pointer to the latest commit of the current branch.
+In case the commit in question is not uploaded to s3, `upload` is executed first.
+Typically, if you're previously executed the `upload` task, release will be very quick as it only copies the right release from `uploads` into `releases` and updates the `current` pointer without having to run the build again.
-- `rollback` - update `current` pointer to point to the previous release.
+- `rollback` - updates `current` pointer to point to the previous release.
+Use `--forward` to update it to the next release.
+Or specify the release name as an argument to roll to a specific release.

-It also has some helper commands for performing chores on s3 `list` and `remove`.
+Bap has some helper commands for performing chores on s3 `list` and `remove`.

 - `list` - lists all deployments of all branches
 - `remove` - removes a deployment specified by a commit or deployment directory.
 Bap will refuse to remove releases that are pointed at by `current`.